gorenje/millieons.org/w/collateral_ballast.md

 ## Hang on, that won't work

-For all those who dismiss these ideas with the statement "that cannot possibly work", could also please give me the lottery numbers for next week?
+For all those who dismiss these ideas with the statement "that cannot possibly work", could you also please give me the lottery numbers for next week?
 You are making a statement concerning an unbeknownst future.
 All change was doubted until it succeeded and became the norm.

 However, no change is possible as long as there are bribable leaders (or decision makers or kings or politicians), there is no point in changing anything.
 So step one would be to replace the *ego-driven* ruling class, with an *empathic-base* ruling class.

-Humans have the ability to be empathic and altruist (else these words won't exist) but fear, uncertain and doubt (not to mention greed, jealously, hate, ...) are more powerful emotions in times of uncertainty.
+Humans have the ability to be empathic and altruist (else these words won't exist) but fear, uncertain and doubt (not to mention greed, jealously, hate, ...) are more powerful and manipulative emotions in times of uncertainty.

 In times of plenty, love and harmony can take a hold and we have something like the summer of love and the hippy movement of the 1960s.
+Or the Renaissance.
+Or the French Revolution.

 Peace out.